Independence Flagpole: Restoration

 The flagpole's structural integrity was reinforced and a mechanized pulley in lieu of the manual pulley was installed along with a marble base.
 The renovation project was implemented by the DPWH's Manila South Engineering District while the project contractor was AKH Construction.
-The material used for the new flagpole is Q345 steel.
-The steel and two cranes of the flag pole were both imported from Hong Kong.
+The material used for the three-segment flagpole is Q345 steel, which along with the installing cranes was shipped from Hong Kong.
 The flagpole's construction took less than a month and was finished in September 2013.
-The newer flagpole was divided into three segments.
-The old flagpole was moved to the Aguinaldo Shrine in Kawit, Cavite.
+The old flagpole was brought to the Aguinaldo Shrine in Kawit, Cavite, and later installed at the Shrine of the National Flag of the Philippines inside Imus Heritage Park.

-The project details of the flagpole restoration went viral and was a subject of controversy due to its price which critics found overpriced.
-There were also concerns regarding the structural integrity of the newer flagpole.
-The DPWH defended the project emphasizing the flag's historical value and assured the public that a structural analysis has been conducted.
-They also emphasized that the renovation project planned as early as since 2011 went through a bidding process and justified the cost citing the improvements then to be made for the flagpole.
+The project details of the restoration project went viral and were subject to controversy as critics questioned the price and structural integrity.
+The DPWH defended the project by emphasizing the flagpole's historical value and assuring the public a structural analysis has been conducted.
+They also emphasized that the renovation project planned as early as since 2011 went through a bidding process, and justified the cost citing the improvements then to be made for the flagpole.